Japanese name: Family names

 According to estimates, there are over 300,000 different surnames in use today in Japan.
 The three most common family names in Japan are Satō (佐藤), Suzuki (鈴木), and Takahashi (高橋).
 People in Japan began using surnames during the Muromachi period.
 Japanese peasants had surnames in the Edo period; however, they could not use them in public.

+Most surnames are written with two kanji characters, but some common surnames are written with one or three kanji.
+Some surnames written with four or five kanji exist, such as Kadenokōji (勘解由小路), but these are rare.